-The discipline of Paleontology concerns the scientific study of fossils and remains of organisms which existed thousands of years ago.
-It involves not only an extensive investigation into such remains but also inquiries into the climates, the chemical composition of the soil, ancient pollen and past extinctions as well.
-While a career in research is still the primary choice among upcoming individuals, there has been significant growth in industries of journalism, film and documentation, museology, etc. In this blog, we will give a rundown to some of the top careers in paleontology that you must explore!
+The discipline of Paleontology concerns the scientific study of fossils and remains of organisms that existed thousands of years ago.
+It involves not only an extensive investigation into such remains but also inquiries into the climates, the chemical composition of the soil, ancient pollen, and past extinctions as well.
+While a research career is still the primary choice among upcoming individuals, there has been significant growth in the industries of journalism, film and documentation, museology, etc. In this blog, we will give a rundown of some of the top careers in paleontology that you must explore!

 Quick Read: Taxonomy

 What is Paleontology

 Paleontology is the study of what fossils can tell us about previous ecologies, evolution, and our role in the world as people.
 Paleontology combines information from biology, geology, ecology, anthropology, archaeology, and even computer science to better comprehend the processes that have led to the genesis and eventual extinction of many animals since life first emerged.

 Paleontology has typically been separated into many subfields: